skippyr/river_dreams/README.md

       <li>The exit code of the last command.</li>
       <li>The active Python virtual environment, if one has been sourced.</li>
       <li>The current directory path, abbreviated inside of Git repositories.</li>
-      <li>The active Git branch, when inside of Git repositories.</li>
+      <li>The active Git branch and a decorator when it is dirty, when inside of Git repositories.</li>
-      <li>A decorator when you do not have permissions in the current directory.</li>
+      <li>A decorator when you do not own the current directory.</li>
     </ul>
   </details>
 </p>